 The survey technique utilized for estimating the abundance of northern fur seals within the San Miguel Island stock is a direct count, with no associated coefficient of variation (CV), as sites are surveyed only once.
 Additional estimates of the overall population size (i.e., N{BEST}) and associated CV are also unavailable.
-Therefore N{MIN} for this stock can not be estimated by calculating the log-normal 20th percentile of the population estimate.
-Rather, N{MIN} is estimated as twice the maximum number of pups born in 2002 (to account for the pups and their mothers) plus the maximum number of adult and sub-adult males counted for the 2002 season, which results in an N{MIN} of 4,190 ((1,946 x 2) + 298).
+Therefore, the minimum population size for this stock cannot be estimated by calculating the lower 20th percentile of the lognormal distribution of the population estimate.
+Rather, the minimum population size is estimated as twice the maximum number of pups born in 2005 (to account for the pups and their mothers) plus the maximum number of adult and sub-adult males counted for the 2005 season, which results in an estimate of 5,096 ((2,356 x 2) + 384).
 This method provides a very conservative estimate of the northern fur seal population at San Miguel Island.